Inverse kinematics

 [Barrier

-]]) – Collection of barriers functions.safety_break (
+]]) – Collection of barrier functions.constraints (

 bool